-- Computer Software Solutions Software packages are available that include aids to polar alignment.
-Some work better than others.
-Some of them may have shortcomings if there is any orthogonality error or flexure in your system.
+- Other Software There are many software packages that include aids to polar alignment that can be found through a Google search.
+Some will work better than others.
 Do not be fooled into thinking that your alignment is perfect simply because a piece of software told you so.
 Polar Alignment is, after all, entirely a mechanical issue.
-With the creation of the Revised GTO Quick Star-Drift Method, Roland and other staff members here at Astro-Physics no longer depend on software for polar alignment, although we do still take advantage of software's capacity to speed up final critical drift alignment.
-Having said that, here are some of the software options that are available: - There is a Polar Alignment Wizard in the Full Version of PEMPro[TM] 2.x that is included with your 1100GTO.
-This wizard is quick and easy and gives excellent results!
-Details are in the PEMPro[TM] documentation.
-This method is essentially the "drift method on steroids", making it the most accurate software solution to polar aligning. - PoleAlignMax[TM] by Larry Weber and Steve Brady is another available software program that utilizes a plate solve system for aligning. - You may also refer to detailed instructions in the GTO Keypad manual for a method that utilizes CCDOPSTM from Santa Barbara Instrument Group (SBIG) for precise polar alignment.
-This method is another traditional drift alignment with CCDOPSTM and your camera precisely measuring the drift for you. - There are also other similar alignment procedures, including one in MaxImDL[TM] from Diffraction Limited.
-Numerous other software solutions are also available. - Star-Drift method Traditionally, this very time-consuming procedure has been regarded as the most accurate method of polar alignment.
+Apart from "Pole Align Wizard", we do not have experience with these other software programs and cannot vouch for them or provide support. - Star Drift method Traditionally, this very time-consuming procedure has been regarded as the most accurate method of polar alignment.
 However, if you are using the old method of drift alignment that employs stars near the eastern or western horizon, you may encounter problems from atmospheric refraction, which will skew your alignment.
 To obtain more accurate results, choose stars somewhere near the celestial equator due south or slightly east and west, but not below 45 degrees elevation.

-For portable setups, we believe that our two GTO Quick Star-Drift Methods (found in the keypad documentation as noted above) are much more practical approaches in terms of providing highly accurate alignment and still leaving enough time to actually get some imaging done.
-A permanent observatory setup where long unguided exposures are taken may still benefit from a final tweaking using the traditional star-drift method (as modified by the 45 degree elevation recommendation above) or from a software enhanced variant that allows a CCD to measure and calculate the drift much faster than can be done at the eyepiece.
-The PEMPro[TM] Polar Alignment Wizard is such a software solution.
+For portable setups, we believe that our GTO Quick Star Drift Method using the Meridian Delay Feature and a Finderscope (found in the keypad documentation as noted above) is a much more practical approach in terms of providing highly accurate alignment and still leaving enough time to actually get some imaging done.
+A permanent observatory setup where long unguided exposures are taken may still benefit from a final tweaking using the traditional star drift method (as modified by the 45 degree elevation recommendation above) or from a software enhanced variant like the PEMProTM Pole Align Wizard that allows a CCD to measure and calculate the drift much faster than can be done at the eyepiece.

-• Helpful Advice - Members of the "ap-gto Yahoo group" occasionally discuss alternative methods of polar alignment that they have found helpful.
+• Helpful Advice - Members of the ap-gto Yahoo group occasionally discuss alternative methods of polar alignment that they have found helpful.
 We suggest that you participate in this Internet discussion group.
-Follow the links from the sidebar of our Web site to find the group.
+Follow the links from the sidebar of our website to find the group.